shah314/sudoku/README.md

 <H3>Backtracking Solver</H3>
 <P>Backtracking Solver (depth-first, non-recursive) fills the grid starting from the cell that has the least possible valid values.
 For most instances, it reports all possible solutions to the input grid in a few milliseconds.
 <h3>Sudoku Puzzle Generator</h3>
 <P>The puzzle generator generates random Sudoku puzzle instances.
 Generated puzzles have unique solutions.
-A blank sudoku grid is available <a href="http://www.saidwhat.co.uk/sudokus/sudokugrid.pdf">here.</a>
+The number of filled entries is a parameter, so the generator can be used to search for sparsely filled grids, possibly below the currently known threshold for which there is a unique solution.</p>